-Human rights education promotes knowledge and understanding of human rights.
+Human rights education is education about and also for human rights.
 It is all learning that builds knowledge and skills, as well as attitudes and behaviors of human rights.

-- · Human rights education is about helping people understand human rights and recognize that they have a responsibility to respect, protect and promote the rights of all people. - · It supports democratic principles from diverse perspectives through a variety of educational practices. - · It helps develop the communication skills and informed critical thinking essential to a free and safe world where justice and dignity prevail. - · It encourages students to be sensitive to their own words and actions while recognizing and calling out unacceptable behavior such as bullying or shaming. - · It encourages the practice of respect, cooperation and inclusion in daily life. - · Human rights education engages the heart, as well as the mind, in fostering attitudes and behaviors to produce appropriate social change. - · Human rights education affirms the interdependence of the human family.
+- · Human rights education is about helping people understand human rights and recognize that they have a responsibility to respect, protect and promote the rights of all people. - · It supports democratic principles from diverse perspectives through a variety of educational practices. - · It helps develop the communication skills and informed critical thinking essential to a free and safe world where justice and dignity prevail. - · It encourages children and youth to be sensitive to their own words and actions while recognizing and calling out unacceptable behavior such as bullying or shaming. - · It encourages the practice of respect, cooperation and inclusion in daily life. - · Human right education engages the heart, as well as the mind, in fostering attitudes and behaviors to produce appropriate social change. - · Human rights education affirms the interdependence of the human family.
 (Adapted from The Human Rights Education Handbook, Nancy Flowers.
 University of Minnesota 2000, p.
 8.)